aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_tensorflow.rst

 ======================================================================

-The following steps show you how to convert a TensorFlow 2.x training script to utilize SDP.
+The following steps show you how to convert a TensorFlow 2.x training script to utilize the distributed data parallel library.

-The SDP APIs are designed to be close to Horovod APIs.
-Please see the SDP TensorFlow API specification for additional details on each API that SDP offers for TensorFlow.
+The distributed data parallel library APIs are designed to be close to Horovod APIs.
+See `SageMaker distributed data parallel TensorFlow examples <https://sagemaker-examples.readthedocs.io/en/latest/training/distributed_training/index.html#tensorflow-distributed>`__ for additional details on how to implement the data parallel library
+API offered for TensorFlow.

--  First import SDP’s TensorFlow client and initialize it:
+-  First import the distributed data parallel library’s TensorFlow client and initialize it:

    .. code:: python